Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 The material of the scratching surface matters for arthritic cats.
 Rough, harsh materials might be uncomfortable on sore joints.
 Softer materials provide a gentler scratching experience.

-Cardboard is often excellent for senior cats—it's soft enough to be gentle yet still effective for removing dead nail sheaths.
+Cardboard is often excellent for senior catsit's soft enough to be gentle yet still effective for removing dead nail sheaths.
 Plush fabric or softer carpet can also work well.
 Avoid extremely rough sisal if your cat seems to find it uncomfortable.

 ### Multiple accessible locations